haeussma/masterthesis/_sources/discussion.md

 ## Model selection in enzyme kinetics: calibration and kinetic model

+### pre-requires high data quality.
+If not, modeling can lead to wrong conclusions

 - Best-practices kinetic modeling
   - initial rates vs progress-curve analysis
     - initial rates not suited to estimate conversion after 24 h.